 For starters, they do seasons here properly.
-Winter is winter – complete with snow, frozen lakes and more ice skating than you can handle, summer is scorching – just as summer should be with endless opportunities for barbecues, relaxed hangs with friends and very refreshing dips in the now warm lakes.
+Winter is winter, complete with heaps of snow, frozen bubble lakes and more ice skating than you can handle.
+That being said, in summer it’s scorching, just as summer should be.

 2.)
 Medicine Lake

-Located not far from Jasper town (it’s actually in the National Park), Medicine Lake is often described as a sinking lake (yes, you read that correctly!) that has holes in the bottom of its bed.
+Located not far from Jasper town (it’s actually in the National Park), Medicine Lake is often described as a sinking lake that has holes in the bottom of its bed.

-It’s something of an anomaly and it’s so much more fascinating that I can describe on here (also mostly because, I’m pretty sure my attempt at describing the geological/geographical phenomenon that makes this lake disappear would actually be quite bad) that you should probably check out the official Wikipedia page here for more deets on ‘the mystery of the disappearing Medicine Lake.
+It’s something of an anomaly and it’s so much more fascinating than I can describe on here.
+Also, mostly because, I’m pretty sure my attempt at describing the geological/geographical phenomenon that makes this lake disappear would actually be quite bad.
+Ha!

 Calgary is also a great entry spot for Banff National Park so if you plan on visiting Banff, you might as well spend some time making the most of city life in Calgary.

 After all, it’s only around 180-minutes away (tiny in Canadian terms).
 Ha!